 Thanks again for your help.
 I appreciate the items you were able to save.
 I will definitely recommend your services to others--have a Blessed Day.

 From Zhonglin M. University of Florida Gainesville, Florida United States: Western Digital WDMLRC2500, My Passport Elite, 250 Gb laptop - We tried to recovery the data using different software.
 Nothing...

 Thanks a lot; we appreciated so much for such nice outcome.
 Very smooth, flawless process.
 Outstanding job!!!

-From Ron K. Lake Charles, LA USA: Seagate Barracuda 7200.10 ST3400820AS 400 Gb - We had bad weather, Computer was plugged into UPS.
+From Ron K. Lake Charles, LA USA: Seagate ST3750330AS Barracuda 7200.11 - We had bad weather, Computer was plugged into UPS.
 I shut down the machine as a precaution and it never booted up again the next day.
-The drive is recognized correctly in the Bios, There is no clicking and the drive seems to be spinning from what I can tell.
+The drive is not recognized correctly in the Bios, There is no clicking and the drive seems to be spinning from what I can tell.
 I put the drive in a working machine to try to recover data, Windows saw the drive in the device manager, but disk management won't detect it or put it online, My Computer doesn't show it either.